-Information within the Area Orlando is destroyed by the disposition guidance of RCS 10-1, VB-1, etc..
-Paper documents are destroyed to an unreadable state in accordance with the Department of Veterans' Affairs VA Directive 6371, (April 8, 2014).
-Additionally, the Area Orlando follows Field Security Service (FSS) Bulletin #176 dated April 9, 2014 for Media Sanitization Program, SOPs - FSS - All Documents as well as FSS Standard Operating Procedures (SOP) MP-6 Electronic Media Sanitization, District and local Media Protection SOPs.
+Information within the Area Northern Indiana is destroyed by the disposition guidance of RCS 10-1.
+Paper documents are destroyed to an unreadable state in accordance with the Department of Veterans' Affairs VA Directive 6371, (April 8, 2014)

 Electronic data and files of any type, including Protected Health Information (PHI), Sensitive Personal Information (SPI), Human Resources records, and more are destroyed in accordance with the Department of Veterans' Affairs Directive 6500 VA Cybersecurity Program (January 23, 2019).
 When required, this data is deleted from their file location and then permanently deleted from the deleted items or Recycle bin.
 Magnetic media is wiped and sent out for destruction per VA Directive 6500.
 Digital media is shredded or sent out for destruction per VA Directive 6500.